Feel like you’ve been hit by a freight train? Like you’re going on 500-years-old rather than 50?

 We appreciate it may feel like a personal slight if she’s being off with you or generally withdrawn.
 But it’s most likely nothing to do with you.

-Bear in mind that she might be feeling sensitive or completely exhausted due to her fluctuating hormones.
-Take a deep breath and either ask her if anything is wrong or if she needs some space.
+Bear in mind that they might be feeling sensitive or completely exhausted due to her fluctuating hormones.
+Take a deep breath and either ask them if anything is wrong or if they needs some space.